 Tips and tricks that you should know for field recording

-I already discussed some of the best microphones for field recording, but why do they make the cut when others don’t?
-Aside from practical reasons like size and portability, one key reason is their polar patterns.
-A polar pattern is basically a graphical representation of the directions that a microphone can pick-up sounds in.
-For something like the Shure SM58, it has a cardioid (heart-shaped) pattern which is perfect for picking up sounds directly in front of it and slightly off to the sides as well.
+The Shure SM58 has a cardioid (heart-shaped) pattern which is perfect for picking up sounds directly in front of it and slightly off to the sides as well.
 This is great if you’re going to be moving around or constantly holding out the microphone so someone else can speak.
 In short, your placement doesn’t have to be perfect every time since the microphone can pick it up anyway.
 In field recording that flexibility is super helpful.

 Unless you’re on a set, keep it light

-When you’re field recording you’re probably going to be moving around a lot.
-The last thing you want is to have to set up your laptop, audio interface, and tripods at every location.
+Field recording requires you to move around a lot, and the last thing you want to worry about is setting up your laptop, audio interface, and stands at every location.
 If you’re looking to get in and out, keep it lightweight.
 While that’s easy to do with lav mics, it’s a little more difficult with something like a shotgun microphone.

-In that case it’s probably best to also invest in a digital recorder like the Zoom H5.
-Not only is it itself a great way to record outdoors thanks to its built-in mics, but there are also two XLR inputs on the bottom so you can record straight to a memory card without needing to set up a computer at all.
+In that case, it’s probably best to also invest in a digital recorder like the Zoom H5.
+Not only is it a great outdoor recording option thanks to its built-in mics and camera mount if you’re shooting video, but there are also two XLR inputs on the bottom should you decide to add an outboard mic.
+Skipping the laptop altogether, you can record straight to a memory card.

 Have fun with sound effects

-This might sound cheesy but if you’re field recording and experiencing less than ideal conditions, just lean into it!
 If you’re capturing decent audio, you can turn almost any weird sound into a fun sound effect to add to your final project.
-A loud crowd walking by may seem like a nuisance at the moment, but instead of throwing that audio in the trash you can save it to use at a later.
+A loud crowd walking by may seem like a nuisance at the moment, but instead of throwing that audio in the trash, you can save it to use later.
 Just make sure to name it something descriptive like “LoudCrowd.wav” to make it easier to find later.